waqaskhan137/digital-assistant/memory-bank/progress.md

 - **Interface Segregation creates more focused APIs that are easier to use correctly**
 - **Dependency Inversion enables better testing by allowing mock implementations**
 - **Open/Closed Principle encourages extension through abstraction rather than modification**
+- **FastAPI exception handlers provide a clean way to centralize error response formatting**
+- **Routes should raise specific exceptions rather than handling them directly or returning status codes**
+- **Exception types should map logically to HTTP status codes for consistent API behavior**
+- **Auth routes should explicitly raise custom exceptions for error cases rather than returning error responses**
+- **Tests should verify that routes raise the correct exceptions, not just check response status codes**
+- **OAuth callback routes need special error handling for external service interactions**
+- **Mock objects in tests should be configured to raise specific exceptions rather than returning error responses**
+- **Custom exceptions should include detailed context information for better error messages**

 ## Performance Metrics
 - Current test coverage is below target of 80%